Nonparametric Instrumental Variables Estimation Under Misspecification: An Empirical Application

 \section{An Empirical Application}

-To demonstrate the usefulness of our partial identification approach we revisit an existing application of NPIV methods.
-In particular, we replicate the NPIV estimation results in Section 5.1 of \citet{Horowitz2011} which estimates a shape-invariant Engel curve for food using data from the British Family Expenditure Survey .\footnote{We made use of the data file that accompanies \citet{Horowitz2011} and adapted the accompanying code in order to evaluate Horowitz's estimator and B-spline bases for our own methods.} Horowitz's application is in turn based on \citet{Blundell2007} who also carry out NPIV estimation of shape-invariant Engel curves and use the same data.
+To demonstrate the usefulness of our methods we apply them to setting in Section 5.1 of \citet{Horowitz2011}. \citet{Horowitz2011} estimates a shape-invariant Engel curve for food using data from the British Family Expenditure Survey.\footnote{We made use of the data file that accompanies \citet{Horowitz2011} and adapted the accompanying code in order to evaluate Horowitz's estimator and B-spline bases for our own methods.} Horowitz's application is in turn based on \citet{Blundell2007} who also carry out NPIV estimation of shape-invariant Engel curves and use the same data.

 From \citet{Horowitz2011}: ``The data are 1655 household-level observations from the British Family Expenditure Survey.
 The households consist of married couples with an employed head-of-household between the ages of 25 and 55 years.''